-The steps below are for new subdivision developments.
+The steps below are for new residential subdivision developments.
 Once an individual home is ready for service, follow the steps at New Home Construction - Underground Service.

-If you would NOT like to request an optional Utility Preliminary Plan Review meeting, please proceed to Step 3.
+If you would NOT like to request this optional UPPR meeting, please proceed to Step 3.